genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-If you analysing mapped reads, we recommend you check if there are any biases taken place during mapping process (e.g. low coverage, experimental artifacts, etc) and do preprocessing of mapped reads.
+If you analysing mapped reads, we recommend you check if there are any biases taken place during mapping process (e.g. low coverage, experimental artifacts, etc.) and do preprocessing of mapped reads.

 Mapped Reads QC Report
 ^^^^^^^^^^^^^^^^^^^^^^